Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

 Nuclear deterrence

 Although nuclear weapons have only been used twice in war since their development in 1945, countries have used the specter of nuclear weapons to advance their security far more often.
-The Cold War stayed largely cold because of the deterring effects of nuclear weapons, with the Soviet Union amassing forty-five thousand nuclear warheads and the United States thirty-one thousand.
+The Cold War stayed largely cold because of the deterring effects of nuclear weapons.
+At the height of the conflict, the Soviet Union amassed forty-five thousand nuclear warheads to the United States’ thirty-one thousand.

 Indeed, no two nuclear powers have ever gone to war with each other.
-Given that successful track record, several countries have sought to acquire nuclear weapons to secure a deterrent force of their own.
-North Korea, for instance, has weathered severe international sanctions to pursue its nuclear weapons program, believing that such weapons serve as the ultimate security guarantee and will protect the country’s leadership from foreign intervention
+Given this successful track record, several countries have sought to acquire nuclear weapons to secure a deterrent force of their own.
+North Korea, for instance, has weathered severe international sanctions to pursue its nuclear weapons program.
+The country’s actions have demonstrated that such a weapon serves as the ultimate security guarantee and will protect the country’s leadership from foreign intervention

 Countries approach nuclear deterrence in different ways.
-For example, China has pledged for decades to never launch a preemptive attack or first strike with nuclear weapons—a promise known as a No First Use policy.
-Although that pledge communicates China’s supposed intentions (the credibility of which some experts question), it says nothing of the country’s nuclear capabilities.
+For example, China has pledged for decades to never launch a preemptive attack or first strike with nuclear weapons—also known as a No First Use policy.
+Although this pledge communicates China’s supposed intentions (the credibility of which some experts question), it says nothing of the country’s nuclear capabilities.
 China’s rivals continue to worry about a lack of transparency around the country’s nuclear arsenal.
-Meanwhile, countries like the United States, Russia, and others have refrained from adopting a No First Use position, believing the legitimate threat of a nuclear first strike serves as a powerful deterrent.
+Meanwhile, countries like the United States, Russia, and others have refrained from adopting a No First Use position.
+These nations believe the legitimate threat of a nuclear first strike serves as a powerful deterrent.

 To learn more about approaches to nuclear deterrence, check out “No First Use” and Nuclear Weapons.

-Many countries use nuclear deterrence to ensure not only their own safety but also the security of their allies and partners—a practice known as extended deterrence.
+Many countries use nuclear deterrence to ensure not only their own safety but also the security of their allies and partners.
+This practice is known as extended deterrence.
 A security guarantee provided by a nuclear-armed country is also called a nuclear umbrella.
 Rather than develop their own nuclear weapons, around thirty countries fall under the United States’ nuclear umbrella.

-Despite the United States’ stated commitment to defending its allies, some countries under its nuclear umbrella have felt the need over the years to pursue their own such weapons programs.
-For example, in 1966 France’s then President Charles de Gaulle pulled the country out of the integrated military structure of the North Atlantic Treaty Organization (NATO), preferring to maintain France’s own nuclear deterrent rather than rely on the United States for protection.
+Despite the United States’ stated commitment to defending its allies, some countries under its nuclear umbrella have felt the need to pursue their own weapons programs.
+For example, in 1966 France’s then President Charles de Gaulle pulled the country out of the integrated military structure of the North Atlantic Treaty Organization (NATO).
+At the time, France preferred to maintain its own nuclear deterrent rather than rely on the United States for protection.

 No punishment has ever possessed enough power of deterrence to prevent the commission of crimes.